Zoning Board of Adjustment

 ARE PAST ZBA DECISIONS PUBLICLY AVAILABLE?

-Yes, the public may request to view ZBA decisions at the Zoning Counter, 200 Ross Street, 3rd Floor.
+Yes, the public may request to view ZBA decisions at the Zoning Counter, 200 Ross Street, 3rd Floor from 8 am to 1 pm weekdays.
 Copies of decisions may be emailed upon request.

 FOR MORE INFORMATION